Indicators

 Healthcare Cost Inflation

-Medical care prices up 3.42% — doctor visits, hospital bills, prescription drugs, and health insurance
+Medical care prices moved 2.6% — doctor visits, hospital bills, prescription drugs, and health insurance

 ↑ improving